Kavya-Sahu16/all-women-social-media-platform/README.md

 # all-women-social-media-platform
-A social media platform built exclusively for women to connect, share, support, and grow in a safe and empowering digital space.
+A social media platform built exclusively for women to connect, share, support, and grow in a safe and empowering digital space all while focusing on security, privacy, and meaningful community interaction.